 $20 donation includes open bar, appetizers and 5 raffle tickets

 Food by “A” Catering Company & Sweet treats by Whipped, Beat and Battered

 Silent auction and raffle items from MAC Cosmetics, BLD Restaurant, Cobras & Matadors, Urth Caffe, Smashbox, Aveda, Anti-Body, D Man Designs, Third Eye Tattoo, DW Drums, Spork Foods, Mary Kay, Artasan Jewelry, Lisa Robinson Photography, Bikram Yoga of Silverlake, photographer Nick Brandt, and more.

-Fair trade sale items from Ghana and Kenya
+Fair trade sale items from